-\textbf{Conditioned segmentation.} Given an encoded feature map $X\in\mathbb{R}^{C\times D\times H\times W}$ from the segmentation backbone, where $D, H, W$ represent the 3D feature map sizes, a prior fusion module is applied to adaptively fuse task context prior tokens and image features:
+\textbf{Conditioned segmentation.} Given an encoded image feature map $X\in\mathbb{R}^{C\times D\times H\times W}$ from the segmentation backbone, where $D, H, W$ represent the 3D feature map sizes, a prior fusion module is applied to adaptively fuse context-prior tokens and image features:

-Here, $\boldsymbol{\hat{p}}_{t_k}$ and $\hat{X}$ represent the posterior token and prior-injected feature map, respectively.
+Here, $\boldsymbol{\hat{p}}=[\boldsymbol{\hat{p}}_{\boldsymbol{t}_k}, \boldsymbol{\hat{p}}_{m_k}]$ represents the posterior tokens and and $\hat{X}$ is the prior-injected feature map.
 The prior fusion module can be implemented with the attention mechanism.
 For CNN backbones, we employ bi-directional cross-attention modules.
-For Transformer, we merge the prior tokens into the attention module (detailed in the appendix).
-The posterior tokens are then processed by a multilayer perceptron (MLP) module to obtain the posterior prototypes, which are used as classifiers for the corresponding classes.
-The predicted probability distribution for each task is computed as the inner product between the posterior prototypes and image features followed by a sigmoid function:
+For Transformer, we merge the prior tokens into the attention module (detailed in the supplementary).
+The posterior tokens, processed through a multilayer perceptron (MLP), yield posterior prototypes serving as class classifiers.
+The predicted probability distribution for each task is computed via the inner product of these posterior task prototypes and image features, followed by a sigmoid function: